-- If there is a fear that the student is in danger of immediate harm, then the normal child protection procedures should be followed with an immediate referral to the Designated Safeguarding Lead. - If the student presents a medical emergency, then the normal procedures for medical emergencies should be followed, including alerting the medical room staff, reception and contacting the emergency services if necessary. - Where a referral to CAMHS is appropriate, this will be led and managed by Kate Douglas, Deputy DSL.
+- If there is a fear that the student is in danger of immediate harm, then the normal child protection procedures should be followed with an immediate referral to the Designated Safeguarding Lead. - If the student presents a medical emergency, then the normal procedures for medical emergencies should be followed, including alerting the medical room staff, reception and contacting the emergency services if necessary. - Where a referral to CAMHS is appropriate, this will be led and managed by the DSL or deputy DSL.

 3.3.
-Signposting
+Signposting support

-We will ensure that staff, students and parents are aware of sources of support within school and in the local community.
-What support is available within our school and local community, who it is aimed at and how to access it is outlined in Appendix A: Further information and sources of support
+We will ensure that staff, students, and parents are aware of sources of support within school and in the local community.
+What support is available within our school and local community, who it is aimed at and how to access it is outlined in Appendix B: Further information and sources of support

-We will display relevant sources of support in communal areas such as the Sixth form café, the library, and near the medical room.
+We will display relevant sources of support in communal areas around school such as the Sixth form area, the library, and near the medical room.
 We will regularly highlight sources of support to students within relevant parts of the curriculum and via the St. Aidan's Wellbeing Team.
 Whenever we highlight sources of support, we will increase the chance of student help-seeking by ensuring students understand:

 - What help is available

 - Who it is aimed at

 - How to access it

-- Why to access it
+- Why it is important to access it

 - What is likely to happen next